ronreiter/interactive-tutorials/tutorials/learnpython.org/fr/Lists.md

 strings = []
 names = ["John", "Eric", "Jessica"]

-# écrivez votre code ici
+# write your code here
 second_name = None

-# ce code doit afficher les tableaux remplis et le deuxième nom dans la liste des noms (Eric).
+# this code should write out the filled arrays and the second name in the names list (Eric).
 print(numbers)
 print(strings)
 print("The second name on the names list is %s" % second_name)